margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for maturity
 * Grateful for the Christian Science practitioner
 * Grateful for the early sunset
+* Grateful for history of Christian Science healings and Mary Baker Eddy's relationships with people
+* Grateful for early Christian history in the Middle East
+* Grateful for Bill Landry and all of the early discoveries, and folktales passed down through the land
+* Grateful for all of the adventure, the freedom, the wholeness, the discoveries through the wilderness
 * Grateful for memories of listening to nature at camp
 * Grateful for libraries with books that people research
 * Grateful for people that begin got learn new things at older ages